malrakhami/DBSD/README.md

 # DBSD
 Driver Behavior Bio-signal Dataset

-The compressed ADBsDataset file contains five CSV files
+The compressed DBSD Dataset file contains five CSV files

 The CollectedDataSamples file is a CSV file containing all samples of aggressive driving behaviors.
 It is collected from the accelerometer (Accel_X, Accel_Y, Accel_Z) and gyroscope (Gyro_X, Gyro_Y, Gyro_Z) of the Wearable Shimmer3 IMU Unit sensor, as well as, the Timestamp, Class_Number, Class_Label, Class_Name.
 It contains 120,000 data samples.